Skip to main content

 Your body’s endocrine system, a complex network of glands and hormones, operates on feedback loops.
 A signal is sent, a hormone is released, and a target cell responds.
 The system is constantly monitoring both the action and the outcome.

-Similarly, the ACA framework for is built upon the distinction between encouraging an action and requiring a specific biological outcome.
+Similarly, the ACA framework for wellness programs is built upon the distinction between encouraging an action and requiring a specific biological outcome.
 This perspective moves the conversation from a purely legislative topic to one of personal health philosophy, mirroring the internal logic of our own physiology.

 Think of it as your body rewarding itself for the simple act of moving, releasing endorphins to create a positive feedback loop, regardless of whether that movement results in a specific weight loss target.
 Examples include receiving a benefit for joining a gym, attending a health education seminar, or completing a health risk assessment.